IndomieGorengSatu/Mie/README.md

-## I saw a documentary on TV last night about how they put ships together.
-It was rivetting.
+## They laughed when I said I wanted to be a comedian – they’re not laughing now.